UANATACA/SIGNBOX-REPO/signbox_gui.md

 </br>

-> STEP 3: Mapping settings and logs volumes (environments with a pool of SignBox Optimizer).
+> STEP 3: Mapping volumes (for environments with a pool of SignBox Optimizer).

 In high performance environments with a pool of SignBox Optimizer, service settings and logs must be stored in a shared volume outside Optimizer servers.
-These volumes must be defined in `docker-compose.yanl` file in each SignBox Optimizer.
+These volumes must be defined in `docker-compose.yaml` file in each SignBox Optimizer.

 	cd /opt/signbox_optimizer